Reflection-Based S-Expression Parser

 final int sTryCtorPos = s.getPosition();

-for(Constructor<?> ctor2: c.getDeclaredConstructors()) {
+for(Constructor ctor2: c.getDeclaredConstructors()) {

 println("\ttrying ctor "+ctor2);

-// this is necessary since c.getDeclaredConstructors() returns Constructor<?>
+// this is necessary since c.getDeclaredConstructors() returns Constructor

-// but we want Constructor<? extends E>
+// but we want Constructor

 try { ctor = c.getConstructor(ctor2.getParameterTypes()); }